 - Diagnosis of Young Onset Dementia

-- Live in Edinburgh and the Lothians
+- Live in North East Edinburgh

 - Receive direct payments for day care or alternatively, fund the service from your own income.
 Costs can be discussed on application to the service.